rocissa/rss-website/sponsorship.md

 If you are interested in submitting a Vendor Neutral Presentation for consideration, we invite you to visit our submission portal at https://www.rochestersecurity.org/speaking/.
 You will find detailed instructions and a form to submit your proposal.

-Please keep an eye on your inbox for the forthcoming announcement regarding the RSS:2023 Call for Sponsors and Sponsorship Pricing Details.
+Please keep an eye on your inbox for the forthcoming announcement regarding the RSS:{{ site.current_year }} Call for Sponsors and Sponsorship Pricing Details.

-Thank you for your continued interest in RSS:2023.
+Thank you for your continued interest in RSS:{{ site.current_year }}.
 {% endif %}

 {% if site.sponsorship_open  == true %}
 ## The official Call for Sponsors for RSS:{{ site.current_year }} is now open.

-<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/e/1FAIpQLSfbobyW-9o88uG---Dc13S0Tf_qAm6uX8We3-5c-DANnSmWtg/viewform" target="_blank">Submit Call for Sponsors Form</a></div>
+<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/1tLLO67Z8FzHHWPbjZqYOGJ46vFTUnHU4Z-j4JZqKJZI/viewform" target="_blank">Submit Call for Sponsors Form</a></div>

 ##  Important Dates
-* Call for Sponsors Deadline: July 10, 2023
+* Call for Sponsors Deadline: July 1, 2024
   * Submit a completed form using the link above before this date to be considered
-* RSS:2023 takes place on October 25 & 26, 2023
+* RSS:{{ site.current_year }} takes place on {% daterange site.conference_start_date, site.conference_end_date %}
 {%- endif -%}

 {% if site.sponsorship_waiting_list == true %}
 <h2 class="text-center">Sponsorship for RSS:{{ site.current_year }} is currently closed,<br>but join our waitlist.</h2>

-<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/e/1FAIpQLSfbobyW-9o88uG---Dc13S0Tf_qAm6uX8We3-5c-DANnSmWtg/viewform" target="_blank">Submit Call for Sponsors Form</a></div>
+<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/1tLLO67Z8FzHHWPbjZqYOGJ46vFTUnHU4Z-j4JZqKJZI/viewform" target="_blank">Submit Call for Sponsors Form</a></div>
 {% endif %}

 {%- if site.sponsorship_pricing -%}